American English worth a bet

 If there is a negative - and I'm very much clutching at straws here - it's the short turnaround.
 Johnson is used to winning but even so, regathering himself for this event just three days after a hard-fought victory at The Plantation Course won't be easy and while he's played well the week after a win before, he's not won.
 Even so, 12/1 is a perfectly fair price and I wouldn't want to put you off.

-In looking for the winner of this event, it's essential to at least have a look at some leaderboards from the OHL Classic at Mayakoba.
+In searching for the winner of this event, it's essential to at least have a look at some leaderboards from the OHL Classic at Mayakoba.
 There have only been seven renewals of that event, but two of the champions - Mark Wilson and Johnson Wagner - have also won here.
 Fred Funk and Brian Gay have both placed, while Harris English and John Huh have shown a liking for the layout already despite limited tries.

 Indeed, ties can be found in looking through top 10s at each venue and it's clear that they share similarities.
 Both are short, turning layouts situated next to the coast and while offering birdies to those in total control, they can also prove extremely penal.
 It's essential to hit greens at both - the last 10 winners at Waialae ranked in the top 10 for greens hit as have the last three at Mayakoba.